mikhailshilkov/mikhailio-hugo/content/2014/05/21/sgen-to-precompile-classes-for-xmpserializer/index.md

 ---
 title: Sgen to precompile classes for XmlSerializer
 date: 2014-05-21
-tags: [".NET","ASP.NET","C#","Debugging","MSBuild","Performance","Sgen","XmlSerializer"]
+tags: ["ASP.NET","CSharp","Debugging","Performance"]
 description: During my investigation of our ASP.NET application performance issue, I've found out that XmlSerializer may require a long warm-up.
 The first time, when it's used for a specific class (de-)serialization, can take up to 500 ms om my machine!
-We use XmlSerializer to encode/decode user preferences.
-Having 40 different classes being deserialized at user login lead to a massive delay of 14 seconds.
 ---

 During my investigation of our ASP.NET application performance issue, I've found out that XmlSerializer may require a long warm-up.
 The first time, when it's used for a specific class (de-)serialization, can take up to 500 ms om my machine!
 We use XmlSerializer to encode/decode user preferences.
 Having 40 different classes being deserialized at user login lead to a massive delay of 14 seconds.
 This is only for the first user login after the application start-up, but you do quite a lot of 'first times' every day while developing the application.